FIELD CABIN

 > Up to two pets allowed in select cabins; fee applies

-Our Field Cabins are set in the upper meadow overlooking 100-mile views to the north and west, where the sun sets spectacularly on clear evenings.
+Our Field Cabins are set in the upper meadow overlooking 100-mile views to the north and west, where the sun sets spectacularly most evenings.
 Clad in galvalume steel, the Field Cabins draw inspiration from the rugged landscape — the granite boulders piled here and there from when the fields were cleared; the wild lowbush blueberry plants locals say are impossible to kill.

 Inside, the eye is drawn immediately to the big window by the queen bed; good for stargazing and daytime gazing, too.
 Views extend over the wild blueberry bushes carpeting the lower meadow to the blue-green hillsides beyond.
 On a clear day, you can see Penobscot Bay to the South, and Mt.
 Katahdin to the north, though you might need to step outside for these.
 Katahdin stays snow-capped well into Spring and is easy to mistake for a cloud.